rdkr/project-code/README.md

 * `build`: Builds a docker image using the Dockerfile in the pwd.
 * `run`: Runs the docker image that was built and links the pre-specified ports.
 * `dev`: Runs a local version of the flask app in development mode
-* `install`: Installs requirements as specified in requirements.txt
+* `install`: Installs requirements as specified in requirements.txt and requirements_dev.txt
+* `lint`: Runs pylint and pydocstyle on python files within the project directory.

 ### requirements.txt
 Contains a list of items to be installed using pip install.
 Run "pip install -r requirements.txt" to install the required packages or type `make install`.